 - Adopt a formal and inclusive Board recruitment process. - Engage firms who are signatories to the enhanced code of conduct and discuss ambitions for diverse candidate lists. - Recruit on an objective and shared understanding of merit.
-See page 144 to 145 固. - Nurture an inclusive Board and Committee culture. - Oversee work to develop a diverse talent pipeline. - Be aware of stakeholder expectations and challenge targets in wider strategy.
-See pages 137, 147 and 148 昼.
+See page 144 to 145 ■. - Nurture an inclusive Board and Committee culture. - Oversee work to develop a diverse talent pipeline.